SidKalje/Productify-Beta/README.md

 What's next for Productify: Next, we can use databases to store login information, and update the UI to look cleaner and more modern

+Others can contribute by doing the things above^^